MRCIEU/BIOMAP_ad_ewas/README.md

 The EWAS will be run twice - once not adjusting for cell counts (3a), and once adjusting for cell counts (3b).

 # 3a.
 EWAS not adjusting for cell counts
-Please run script conventional-ewas-AD-no-cc.R in this repository (xxx).
+Please run script conventional-ewas-AD-no-cc.R in this repository (https://github.com/MRCIEU/BIOMAP_ad_ewas/blob/main/scripts/conventional-ewas-AD-no-cc.R).

 In the output file names at the start of the script, please add you cohort name in place of [cohort_name]